AHMED-ALTAKROURI/ahmed-altakrouri.github.io/content/about.md

 {{< /justify >}}

 <span style="font-size: 18px;">
-Below are list of projects I have implemented from scratch during my career as Data Scientist:
+Below a list of projects I have implemented from scratch during my career as Data Scientist:

 - Churn prediction for purchasers.
 - Purchase prediction.